FlintLabs/FormMetadataBundle/README.md

-# Form Metadata reader for Symfony2 *Experimental!*
+# Form Metadata reader for Symfony2 *Warning!
+Very experimental!*

-Facilitates the configuration of form fields from metadata that is defined elsewhere, such as through annotations in the entity.
+Facilitates the configuration of form fields from metadata that is defined elsewhere, such as through annotations in the entity or with an external yaml file.

 ## Example